The last kid has graduated from college and finally moved out of the house. Is it time to downsize?

 Many folks in their 50’s and 60’s find that the family home, perfect for raising a family, becomes a lot to manage after the kids start their own households.
 Parts of your home might not be used at all, and you’re spending a lot of money maintaining that space, whether it’s through heating and cooling or simply trying to keep up with the dust bunnies.

-When you start to consider whether you want to downsize, many people start to look for a home with a first floor master suite or fewer stairs, and maybe less maintenance.
-Concerns like having someone else worry about snow removal, for example, become important factors to think about.
+When you start to consider whether you want to downsize, many people start to look for a home with a first floor primary suite or fewer stairs, and maybe less maintenance- let someone else take care of snow removal, for example.
 Considering a new home also gives you the opportunity to consider location, and whether you want to remain in the same area with friends or perhaps move closer to family.

 The Baby Boomer Effect

 It turns out that Baby Boomers are still driving many aspects of our economy, including housing supply.
-A recent study reported that while 12% of homeowners nationwide reported they were downsizing, 46% of all baby boomers who were moving were downsizing.
+In a recent study, while 12% of homeowners nationwide reported that they were downsizing, 46% of all baby boomers who were moving were downsizing.
 This may mean that changes are ahead in the housing market, and if you are considering downsizing or moving into a retirement community like Kendal-Crosslands, there may be no better time than now.

-Between low interest rates, and changing tax laws that cap deductions for state and local real estate taxes, getting out of your current home could be a smart financial move.
+Between low interest rates, which are starting to creep up, and changing tax laws that cap deductions for state and local real estate taxes, getting out of your current home could be a smart financial move.
 By considering a move sooner rather than later, a retirement community like Kendal-Crosslands can offer you maintenance-free living and a guarantee of Life Care, ensuring all your future health needs are met, without necessitating another move in the future.

 Decide on The Right Place for You